Tokariew/hb_downloader/README.md

   -s, --smallest_first  Download smallest files first
 ```

-You can download multiple platforms one after another for example to download
+You can specify multiple platforms to download, for example to download all
-all audio albums, and after that all e-book files:
+audio albums, and all e-book files:

 ```bash
 python hb_downloader.py audio ebook